team-bubblegumstix/EC535-project-bubblegumstix/README.md

 ```

-- GND = I2C(1), connected to breadboard common ground
+- GND = I2C(1), connected to Arduino ground
 - SDA = GPIO_118 = I2C(2), connected to the Ardunio Uno SDA = A4
 - SCL = GPIO_117 = I2C(4), connected to the Ardunio Uno SCL = A5
 - Gumstix powered by power supply unit
+- Bluetooth module connected to Bluetooth receiver
+- Gumstix Serial Communication over USB adapter to computer running minicom

 Steps:
-1. Copy the C program (gumstixmaster) to the gumstix using minicom
+1. Copy the C program (gumstix_master) to the gumstix using minicom
 1. Make sure the bluetooth, socket and I2C libraries have been loaded to the board

 ### Install Requirements for Arduino